erikologic/makers-test/README.md

 # Honeycomb Engineering Test - Makers Edition

 ## The challenge
+From Honeycomb:

-We have a system that delivers advertising materials to broadcasters.
+"We have a system that delivers advertising materials to broadcasters.

 Advertising Material is uniquely identified by a 'Clock' number e.g.